simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl  Words enclosed in underscores are macros, defined in doc/common.m4. m4_dnl  Macro arguments are enclosed in ().
-Text literals are enclosed in {{}}. m4_dnl  Macros may depend on command line flags, configured in Shake.hs. m4_dnl  In Emacs markdown-mode S-TAB cycles visibility, TAB toggles one section.
+Text literals are enclosed in {{}}. m4_dnl  Macros may depend on command line flags, configured in Shake.hs. m4_dnl  In Emacs: m4_dnl   markdown-mode S-TAB cycles visibility, TAB toggles one section. m4_dnl   C-x n s on a heading narrows to that section (C-x n w to widen again).

 m4_dnl Show these first headings only in man pages:
 _man_({{